SturmEnte/silent-ban/README.md

 ## How to use

-- Create a environment variable called "TOKEN" that contains the bot token
-- Create a file in the same folder as the package.json called "config.json"
-- Put following JSON in it:
+Create a environment variable called "TOKEN" that contains the bot token.
+Then create a file in the same folder as the package.json called "config.json" and put following JSON in it:

 ```json
 {